LinhQuach13/Individual_project_HR_analytics/README.md

 You will need your own env file with database credentials along with all the necessary files listed below to run my final project notebook.
 - [x] Read this README.md
-- [ ] Download HR Analytics Dataset from Kaggle
+- [ ] Download HR Analytics Dataset from Kaggle into your working directory
 - [ ] Download the aquire.py, prepare.py, explore.py and Final_notebook.ipynb files into your working directory
 - [ ] Run the Final_notebook.ipynb notebook